 The neighbours bet in roulette lets you bet on a number of your choice and the numbers either side of it on the wheel.
 You can choose to bet on up to 5 numbers either side, although 2 numbers is the most popular.
 However, many neighbours you choose to play, you’re essentially placing a series of straight up bets, each with odds of 35 to 1.

 Knowing the roulette probabilities and odds will give you extra info you can use to pick the best roulette strategy for you.
-Whether you’re a straight up guy or an even money missus, understanding the risk and reward of bets in roulette helps you choose how much to bet, how long you might need to wait for a win, and much more.
+Whether you’re a straight-up guy or an even money missus, understanding the risk and reward of bets in roulette helps you choose how much to bet, how long you might need to wait for a win, and much more.

 How payouts work